jimmyhedstr0m/react-typescript-email/README.md

 ## Getting started

-If you haven't used [Grunt](http://gruntjs.com/) before check out Chris Coyier's post on [getting started with Grunt](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

 ### 1. Setup

 Clone this repo, cd to the directory, run `npm install` to install the necessary packages.